rpeszek/my-blogs/posts/2022-08-20-code-cognitiveload.md

 _side_note_start
 Side note:  Probably not surprisingly, these were rather negatively received, heavily down-voted posts.
 The topic itself is very much a _repetitive negative thinking_.
 Incidentally, the negative comments mostly belonged in the general “what you are describing is just bad code, whoever wrote it should have been more careful" category.
-Psychology studies patterns of human behavior, my interest is in how code abstractions facilitate erroneous patterns in code, my interest is in what makes people not careful.
+My interest is in how code abstractions could promote erroneous patterns in code, my interest is in what makes people not careful.
 _side_note_end

 One simple to explain and not very abstract example that still fits into this section is the `guard`[^guard] combinator in Haskell.
 I see it used and I also scratch my head when, say, a JSON parser error says only `"mempty"`.
+Possibly, some programmers think in that more general abstraction called `Alternative` when they should be thinking in something like `MonadFail` which allows to specify error message.
 Some of us really dig abstractions and are arguably very good at them.
 I consider myself in that group.
 But we are kidding ourselves if we do not acknowledge that abstractions can also blind us.
 IMO the one thing we can do about it is to be aware.
 More diligence + awareness is typically all it takes.